vdabholkar-confluent/ccdak-prep/questions.md

 <details>
 <summary>Answer</summary>

-**C. StickyAssignor**
+**D. CooperativeStickyAssignor**

-The StickyAssignor is designed to minimize partition movements by trying to keep the same partitions assigned to the same consumers across rebalances, while still maintaining balanced assignments.
+The CooperativeStickyAssignor is designed to minimize partition movements by trying to keep the same partitions assigned to the same consumers across rebalances, while still maintaining balanced assignments.

 </details>